 - a.
-The CSB shall retain all documentation contained in an employee's Reasonable Accommodation Medical File until one year after the date on which the employee transferred or separated from the CSB. - b.
+The CSB will retain all documentation contained in an employee's Reasonable Accommodation Medical File in accordance with the agency's records retention schedule. - b.
 The CSB must track specific information regarding requests for reasonable accommodation.
-The EEO Director shall be responsible for tracking and issuing a report to the Board at the end of every fiscal year that contains the following information: - The number and types of reasonable accommodations requested and whether those requests have been granted or denied; - The specific jobs (including occupational series, grade level, and CSB component) for which reasonable accommodations have been requested; - The types of reasonable accommodations that have been requested for each of those jobs; - The number and types of reasonable accommodations for each job and by each CSB component that have been approved; - The number and types of reasonable accommodations for each job and by each CSB component that have been denied; - The number and types of requests for reasonable accommodations that relate to the benefits or privileges of employment, and whether those requests have been granted or denied; - The reasons for the denials of requests for reasonable accommodations; - The amount of time taken to process each request for reasonable accommodation; and

-- The source(s) of technical assistance consulted in identifying reasonable accommodations. - c.
-General information regarding reasonable accommodation requests, including tracking information and reports on the number of requests made and granted, shall be retained by the CSB for three years.
+The EEO Director will be responsible for tracking and issuing a report to the Board at the end of every fiscal year that contains the following information: - The number and types of reasonable accommodations requested and whether those requests have been granted or denied; - The specific jobs (including occupational series, grade level, and CSB component) for which reasonable accommodations have been requested; - The types of reasonable accommodations that have been requested for each of those jobs; - The number and types of reasonable accommodations for each job and by each CSB component that have been approved; - The number and types of reasonable accommodations for each job and by each CSB component that have been denied; - The number and types of requests for reasonable accommodations that relate to the benefits or privileges of employment, and whether those requests have been granted or denied; - The reasons for the denials of requests for reasonable accommodations; - The amount of time taken to process each request for reasonable accommodation; and - The source(s) of technical assistance consulted in identifying reasonable accommodations. - c.
+General information regarding reasonable accommodation requests, including tracking information and reports on the number of requests made and granted, will be retained by the CSB as required by the agency's records retention schedule.